Conducting Out of State Business as a Corporation or LLC

 Paying Income Taxes in Another State

-After a company registers in a state, it must pay state income taxes on the profits earned in that state.
 A corporation must pay a state's corporate income tax, while LLC members can typically avoid double taxation by paying income tax on the profits earned in the state and receiving a tax credit from the resident state.
 A company must also pay sales tax on the sale of tangible property sold and shipped from a location in that state and must fulfill a state's employment tax requirements.

 Consequences of Not Registering in Another State